All Episodes

 You've still got it there.

-on just how bad molar is And I guarantee you he would not have backtracked like he did if Barr had not reminded him.
+And I guarantee you, he would not have backtracked like he did if Barr had not reminded him, look, I've got witnesses.

-And he realized, uh oh, I've been caught in a lie.
+And he realized, uh-oh, I've been caught in a lie.

 This is not a nice guy.

-He's not an honorable man, and uh, we have got to keep fighting over him.
+And we have got to keep fighting over him.

-Nadler would wanted him to come out, make a statement that that Nadler could use to pursue impeachment, and then he wouldn't make him come face me and Jim Jordan back to back in our committee.
+Nadler wanted him to come out, make a statement that Nadler could use to pursue impeachment, and then he wouldn't make him come face me and Jim Jordan back to back in our committee.

 Love to see that moment.

-Uh last word, we have 15 seconds, Andy Biggs.
+Last word, we have 15 seconds.

 Absolutely.

-All right, thank you both for being with us when we come back.
+Thank you both for being with us when we come back.

 Wide open telephones.